What is Perimenopause?

 What Causes Spotting During Perimenopause?

 Another possible cause of spotting is if you’re on Hormone Replacement Therapy (HRT) and your medication isn’t properly regulated.
-If this is the case, see your doctor.
+The key is to use the lowest effective dose possible.
+If you’re on hormone replacement therapy and are having irregular periods, including spotting, see your doctor.

 When to See my Doctor about Perimenopausal Spotting?